rawitat/gtypist_lessons/programming_quotes.typ

 *:SCRIPT_1
 I:Keith Bostic
-S:Perl - The only language that looks that same before and after RSA encryption.
+S:Perl - The only language that looks the same before and after RSA encryption.

 *:SCRIPT_2
 I:Jon Ribbens